cedricwalter/TVProgram/readme.md

 #### Pricing and Availability
 You can use Polly to process 5 million characters per month at no charge.
 After that, you pay $0.000004 per character, or about $0.004 per minute of generated audio.
-That works out to about $0.018 for this blog post, or around $2.40 for the full text of Adventures of Huckleberry Finn.
+That works out to about $2.40 for the full text of Adventures of Huckleberry Finn.

 Polly is available now in the US East (Northern Virginia), US West (Oregon), US East (Ohio), and EU (Ireland) Regions

-English American, French, Portuguese, Brazilian English Australian	French, Canadian	,Romanian
-English British	German	Russian
-English Indian	Icelandic	Spanish, Castilian
-English Welsh	Italian	Spanish, American
-Welsh	Japanese	Swedish
-Danish	Polish	Turkish
-Dutch	Portuguese
-Norwegian
+English American, French, Portuguese, Brazilian, English Australian, French Canadian, Romanian English British, German, Russian, English Indian, Icelandic, Spanish, Castilian, English Welsh, Italian	Spanish, American Welsh, Japanese, Swedish, Danish, Polish, Turkish, Dutch, Portuguese, Norwegian

 #### config.properties
 Set at least the following